 Outside of his work Dr. Yokel enjoys spending time at home with his wife and three children.
 His interests include playing golf, tennis, basketball and other sports.
 He loves crabbing on the Chesapeake Bay, traveling, and grilling out in his backyard on a nice day.
 He is an avid sports fan and enjoys rooting on the University of Maryland athletic teams, the Washington Redskins and other local teams.

-Dr. Zatezalo is an oculofacial plastic and reconstructive surgeon who specializes exclusively in plastic, reconstructive and cosmetic surgery of the eyelids, surrounding tissue and upper face.
-His highly specialized training in both ophthalmology and oculofacial plastics allows him to understand the importance of the functional aspect of the eyelids while performing cosmetic surgery.
+Dr. Zatezalo is a fellow of the American Society of Ophtlamic Plastics and Reconstructive Surgeons and the American Academy of Ophthalmology.
+He specializes exclusively in plastic, reconstructive and cosmetic surgery of the eyelids, surrounding tissue and upper face in addition to ophthalmology.
+His highly specialized training in both oculofacial plastics and ophthalmology allows him to understand the importance of the functional aspect of the eyelid and upper face while performing cosmetic surgery.

-Dr. Zatezalo also specializes in nonsurgical facial rejuvenation including neurotoxins (e.g. Botox), dermal fillers (e.g. JuveDerm, Restylane), and scar revisions.
+Dr. Zatezalo also specializes in nonsurgical facial rejuvenation including neurotoxins (e.g. Botox, Dysport), dermal fillers (e.g. JuveDerm, Restylane), and scar revisions.

 He is a fellow both of the American Academy of Ophthalmology and the American Society of Ophthalmic Plastics & Reconstructive Surgeons and completed a two year accredited ASOPRS fellowship at the Bascom Palmer Eye Institute in Miami, FL.